puntorigen/async-promptic/README.md

 - Log information or track usage metrics
 - Chain multiple LLM calls together with shared context

-If you don't need to process the LLM output, you can omit the `_result` parameter entirely:
+If you don't need to process the LLM output, you can omit the `_result` parameter entirely, as shown in the `summarize` method above.
+The LLM response will be returned directly.

 ```py
 @llm(model="gpt-3.5-turbo")